The 20 Best Congenital Bilateral Absence of the Vas Deferens Doctors in The United States

 English

-Michael Witt is a Urologist in Atlanta, Georgia.
-Dr. Witt has been practicing medicine for over 42 years and is rated as an Advanced provider by MediFind in the treatment of Congenital Bilateral Absence of the Vas Deferens.
-His top areas of expertise are Congenital Bilateral Absence of the Vas Deferens, Scrotal Masses, Sertoli Cell-Only Syndrome, and Scrotal Swelling.
+Michael Witt is a Urologist practicing medicine in Atlanta, Georgia.
+He has been practicing medicine for over 42 years.
+Dr. Witt is rated as an Advanced provider by MediFind in the treatment of Congenital Bilateral Absence of the Vas Deferens.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Congenital Bilateral Absence of the Vas Deferens, Scrotal Masses, Sertoli Cell-Only Syndrome, and Scrotal Swelling.
+Dr. Witt is board certified in American Board Of Urology, 1993.

 Advanced in Congenital Bilateral Absence of the Vas Deferens